ggreen/spring-geode-showcase/docs/3-Persistence/README.md

 ```

-## step 2 - Execute in gfsh to connect, delete previous region and create as persistent
+## step 2 - Execute in gfsh to connect, delete previous region and create as persistent (may take several seconds)

 ```shell
 connect